vishvananda/novascript/README.md

     tar -zxf /path/to/images.tgz

-If you are concerned about security, nova runs just fine inside a virtual machine.
-Use the script to install and run the current trunk
+Use the script to install and run the current trunk.
+You can also specify a specific branch by putting lp:~someone/nova/some-branch after the branch command

     ./nova.sh branch
     ./nova.sh install